 The Committee, while noting that committing an act of violence against a prisoner is an offence under the Prisons Act, regrets that it has not received information on the practical implementation of this Act.
 The Committee appreciates that visiting justices as well as the Human Rights Commission may visit and inspect prisons, but regrets it has not received any qualitative assessment about the efficiency of such arrangements.
-While noting that female prisoners are not to be guarded by male officers, it also remains concerned about information according to which this rule has sometimes been relaxed, due to a lack of female officers, both in police stations and in prisons. (article 7)
+While noting that female prisoners are not to be guarded by male officers, it also remains concerned at information according to which this rule has sometimes been relaxed, due to a lack of female officers, both in police stations and in prisons. (art.
+7)

 The State party should ensure that any act of violence committed against a prisoner is duly prosecuted and punished, and that women held in police custody or in prisons are never guarded by male officers.
-The State party should provide the Committee with more detailed information on the system put in place to hear complaints of prisoners for acts of violence.
+It should provide the Committee with more detailed information on the system put in place to hear complaints of prisoners for acts of violence.

-The Committee, while noting efforts made by the State party to impose disciplinary sentences on police officers who have committed acts of torture or ill-treatment, regrets that it has not received sufficiently detailed information on prosecutions initiated, convictions and sentences handed down, and reparation granted in relation to such acts. (article 7)
+The Committee, while noting efforts made by the State party to impose disciplinary sentences on police officers who have committed acts of torture or ill-treatment, regrets that it has not received sufficiently detailed information on prosecutions initiated, convictions and sentences handed down, and reparation granted in relation to such acts. (art.
+7)

 The State party should ensure that each case of torture or ill-treatment is seriously investigated, prosecuted and punished in an appropriate manner under its criminal legislation, and that adequate reparation, including compensation, is granted to the victims.
 In order to facilitate such policy, the State party should envisage criminalizing torture and cruel, inhuman and degrading treatment as such.
 The State party is also encouraged to significantly increase its efforts to ensure that police investigators are adequately trained in techniques of investigations and in human rights, and that they are provided with sufficient investigation equipment.

-The Committee remains concerned by information according to which the legal recognition of the rights of parents and teachers to administer punishment on children brings confusion and jeopardizes their full protection against ill-treatment.
-It is further concerned that corporal punishment is still widely practised on children. (articles 7 and 24)
+The Committee remains concerned at information according to which the legal recognition of the rights of parents and teachers to administer punishment on children brings confusion and jeopardizes their full protection against ill-treatment.
+It is further concerned that corporal punishment is still widely practised on children. (arts 7 and 24)

 The State party should prohibit all forms of violence against children wherever it occurs, including corporal punishment in the schools, and undertake public information efforts with respect to appropriate protection of children from violence.

-The Committee expresses concern about the intolerable rate of prison overcrowding and the very poor conditions in places of detention.
+The Committee expresses concern at the intolerable rate of prison overcrowding and the very poor conditions in places of detention.
 It notes however that the State party has acknowledged this situation and adopted some measures to address it.
-The Committee is also concerned that the length of pre-trial detention is in many cases excessive. (articles 7, 9 and 10)
+The Committee is also concerned that the length of pretrial detention is in many cases excessive. (arts 7, 9 and 10)

 The State party should develop alternative measures to imprisonment.
 It should take measures to ensure that the accused awaiting trial are not kept in custody for an unreasonable period of time.
 It should significantly increase its efforts to guarantee the right of detainees to be treated with humanity and dignity, by ensuring that they live in healthy conditions and have adequate access to health care and food.
 To the extent that the State party is unable to meet the needs of detainees, it should immediately take action to reduce the prison population.

-The Committee notes with concern that the Penal Code criminalizes same-sex sexual activities between consenting adults. (articles 17 and 26)
+The Committee notes with concern that the Penal Code criminalizes same-sex sexual activities between consenting adults. (arts 17 and 26)

 The State party should repeal such provision of the Penal Code.